 Taxes on Holiday Rentals

-- Non-resident Europeans: despite living abroad, any Europeans renting out a house in Spain have to pay foreign tax, also known as IRNR (“Impuesto sobre la Renta de No Residentes”).
-Property owners need to pay the net rent, in other words: income less expenses.
-These expenses can only be deducted if you can provide certificate of fiscal residence in your home country (HMRC in the case of the UK).Some of the expenses that can be deducted are: tax property (IBI), home insurance, value depreciation of the house, community expenses, legal defense (lawyer), mortgage interests, maintenance and publicity expenses.
+- Non-resident Europeans: Whether living abroad or not, any European person renting out a house in Spain has to pay foreign tax, also known as IRNR (“Impuesto sobre la Renta de No Residentes”).
+Property owners have to pay the net rent, in other words: incomes minus expenses.
+These expenses can only be deducted if you can provide a fiscal residence certificate in your home country .Some of the expenses that can be deducted are: tax property (IBI), home insurance, house value devaluation, community expenses, legal defense (lawyer), mortgage interests, maintenance and advertising expenses.

-As for the current tax rates, these were the applicable percentages in 2017:
+As for the current tax rates, these were the applicable percentages in 2019:

 - For EU and EEA residents: 19% tax

 - Rest of the world: 24% tax (Non European members cannot deduct expenses)

 From 01-01-2021 British citizens, as citizens of a non E.U member state, will have to pay from the 19% to the 24% for the incomes they obtain for the rental of their properties in Spain.
 Besides, any kind of deduction related to rental expenses will not be possible, so their fiscal tax bill will be bigger, because they have to declare and pay for the gross income.

 Non residents declare their rental revenue by filling in the 201 Form.
 For residents in Spain, the form is the 100.